Retailers see changes in business operations

-Retailers in St. Joseph have dealt with a variety of changes after being closed for months, to finally allow customers back through their doors.
+Retailers in St. Joseph have dealt with a variety of changes to finally allow customers back through their doors after being closed for months.

-Some stores have been open since the original opening date of May 4, while others are just now opening and keeping their hours limited for safety reasons.
+Some stores have been welcoming customers inside since the original opening date of May 4, while others are just now letting people in and keeping their hours limited for safety reasons.

-Nesting Goods at 615 Felix St. just opened two weeks ago on Tuesday and Saturday, and just added Friday’s this week.
-Owner Cris Coffman said the store requires face masks and ask all customers to remain at a social distance.
+Nesting Goods at 615 Felix St. just reopened two weeks ago, initially just on Tuesdays and Saturdays, adding Fridays in this week.
+Owner Cris Coffman said the store requires face masks and asks all customers to social distance.

-“We’re only allowing ten people in at a time to just try and keep people and ourselves as safe as possible,” Coffman said.
+“We’re only allowing 10 people in at a time to just try and keep people and ourselves as safe as possible,” Coffman said.

 “I was excited during the closed time to have enough time to put something online together,” Coffman said.

-Curbside pick-up, local delivery and shipping items are still options for customers still avoiding coming into the store.
+Curbside pick-up, local delivery and shipping items still are options for customers avoiding coming into the store.

-Coffman said sales numbers have remained good, but it’s definitely not what they expected pre-quarantine.
+Coffman said sales numbers have remained good, but it’s definitely not what was expected pre-quarantine.

-Not all businesses require masks inside and Coffman had insecurities at first about requiring them, but she knew it was something she wanted to keep everyone safe.
+Not all businesses require masks inside and Coffman had insecurities at first about requiring them, but she knew it was something she wanted in order to keep everyone safe.

 "We haven't seen any negative reaction at this point and people have thanked us for doing it and say they feel much safer this way," Coffman said.

-Another business that saw some change over the last few months is Too Cute Children’s Boutique at 3703 B Sylvanie St. after transitioning to a new location mid COVID-19.
+Another business that saw some change over the last few months is Too Cute Children’s Boutique at 3703 B Sylvanie St. after transitioning to a new location mid-COVID-19 outbreak.
 Owners Briana Westcott and Michelle Velvick said it’s been hectic juggling an online presence, moving and continuing to provide customers with what they need.

-Since the store is for children, they’ve noticed more customers have been cautious about bringing their kids in the store with them.
+Since the store is for children, owners have noticed more customers are cautious about bringing their kids in the store with them.

 “We’re just trying to take extra precautions, keep everything clean and not let too many people in at one time,” Westcott said.

-Both Westcott and Velvick are hands-on type of people and talking with people and trying to connect with them on social media hasn’t been the easiest transition.
+Both Westcott and Velvick are hands-on types of people, and talking with people and trying to connect with them on social media hasn’t been the easiest transition.

 “We just have to learn how to adapt more to that in the future,” Westcott said.